My Role

 ^ This is Hugo, one of our full-stack engineers, presenting a demo of the feature after it shipped.

-Project 2: Advanced Mapper v2
+Another project: Advanced Mapper v2

 Problem Statement